Ad

 Flower Market Boom: Gift Favourites for Valentine’s Day

-The UAE and MENA region stand out for their deep-rooted culture of expressing love through meaningful gestures.
-At Flowwow, we are proud to support this tradition by delivering joy and bringing people closer, no matter the distance.
-This year, we predict a significant 15% rise in gifting sales for Valentine’s Day, one of the biggest shopping peaks of the year, with a notable 10% increase specifically in the confectionery category.
-As long as people love, the gifting business will continue to thrive – especially on occasions like Valentine’s Day, where expressions of love matter most.
+“At Flowwow, we are proud to support this tradition by delivering joy and connecting people, regardless of distance.
+This Valentine’s Day, we anticipate a 15% increase in overall gifting sales, with a notable 10% rise in confectionery sales.
+As long as people love, the gifting industry will thrive, particularly on occasions like Valentine’s Day, where expressions of affection matter most.”

 Mobile Love: Over 37% of Purchases Made via Smartphones

-commented Anna Gidirim, CEO of Admitad.
+said Anna Gidirim, CEO of Admitad.
+She added,

-Fashion (20%), home & garden (18.5%), and electronics (17.5%) were the top Valentine’s gift categories in MENA, followed by beauty (9%), car products (7%), and tools (6%).
-Fashion and cosmetics were one of the top choices in the UAE.
-The fashion category led at 25%, followed by electronics (18.5%) and home & garden (15.5%), with beauty products making up 12% of purchases.
-Demand for these categories grew in 2024 and is expected to continue, with fashion and electronics projected to rise by 9% in 2025.
+In 2024, fashion (20%), home & garden (18.5%), and electronics (17.5%) emerged as the top Valentine’s Day gift categories in the MENA region, followed by beauty (9%), car products (7%), and tools (6%).
+In the UAE, fashion led at 25%, with electronics (18.5%) and home & garden (15.5%) also popular, while beauty products made up 12% of purchases.
+Demand in these categories grew in 2024 and is expected to rise by 9% for fashion and electronics in 2025.

 Love is International: Top Languages To Express Love in the UAE

-The UAE’s multicultural spirit shines through in Valentine’s Day greetings, written in over 25 languages, with English (74.3%) and Arabic (18.4%) being the most commonly used in postcards.
-Other popular languages include Russian (2.2%), French (1.9%), Spanish (1.2%), German (1%), Hindi (1%), and Filipino (1%), reflecting the country’s diverse expat communities.
-In 2024, the word “love” appeared 359 times in postcards, alongside affectionate phrases like “love you” (173 mentions), “forever” (28 mentions), and “Habibi” (37 mentions), showcasing cultural influence.
-This linguistic diversity highlights the UAE’s multicultural spirit and the universal language of love.
+The UAE's multicultural spirit shines brightly on Valentine’s Day, with greetings written in over 25 languages.
+English (74.3%) and Arabic (18.4%) dominate the postcards, while Russian (2.2%), French (1.9%), Spanish (1.2%), German (1%), Hindi (1%), and Filipino (1%) also feature prominently, reflecting the nation’s diverse expat communities.
+In 2024, heartfelt phrases like “love” (359 mentions), “love you” (173 mentions), “forever” (28 mentions), and “Habibi” (37 mentions) showcased the cultural influence and universal language of love.

 News Source: Flowwow